amarquand/PCNtoolkit/README.md

 # Predictive Clinical Neuroscience Toolkit
 Predictive Clinical Neuroscience software toolkit (formerly nispat).
-Methods for normative modelling, spatial statistics and pattern recognition
+Methods for normative modelling, spatial statistics and pattern recognition.
+A quickstart guide for running some of the major functions is provided at the bottom of this page

 ## Basic installation (on a local machine)